nulvoid/cpu-ranker/README.md

 `python3 rank.py`

-The script will search for all .CSV files (excluding any set to be ignored) in the "CPUs" folder in the same directory as the script, extract their data, run its calculations, and generate a .CSV file titled "output.csv" in a folder called "Out" in the same directory as the script that contains all supplied data for all CPUs alongside their score, ranking from first to last by score.
+The script will search for all .CSV files (excluding any set to be ignored) in the "CPUs" folder in the same directory as the script, extract their data, run its calculations, and generate a .CSV file titled "output.csv" in a folder called "Out" in the same directory as the script that contains all supplied data for all CPUs alongside their score, ranked from first to last by score.
 Any .CSV files not matching the required format will be skipped.
-All scores will be rounded to two decimal places before being added to the final .CSV table.
+All scores will be rounded to two decimal places before being added to the final .CSV table for readability.

 ## Ratings
 This script is provided under the MIT license to allow you to freely use and customize the rating system to your liking.
 Currently, the formula is: